 For a full list of events downtown, please visit the YouRHere website.

 SeeClickFix is a web tool that allows citizens of Raleigh to report non-emergency issues to local government, utility companies, etc. from a single place.
 You can also track the response(s) to issues that you have reported as well as see the other issues that other citizens have reported.
 To learn more about how it works, click here.
 To access Raleigh's SeeClickFix, click on the SeeClickFix image above.

 Paperless Communications from the HOA (Kohn-Ell)

-In 2010, our community spent almost $2,500 on postage and mailing of HOA materials (Quaterly dues billing, Meeting Notices, and other required notifications).
-We reduced that amount in 2011 by over $1,000 by getting 75% of the community to participate in paperless communications.
+Approximately 75% of the community enjoys paperless communications for HOA materials (Quaterly dues billing, Meeting Notices, and other required notifications).
+Our community has saved $1000s over the past decade that used to be spent on postage, printing and mailing services.
 If you haven't signed up for paperless communications, please consider this option.
 More information can be found by clicking here.

 R-Line - Free Downtown Transportation

 Experience the R-LINE, an eco-friendly approach to urban transportation.
 This FREE circulator service features hybrid electric buses that will connect you to restaurants, retail, entertainment venues, museums, hotels, and parking facilities in downtown Raleigh.
 Buses run every 10-15 minutes.
 The closest stop to our community is at the corner of Peace and Halifax in front of Sunflowers.
 Click Here for more information.

 For up-to-date information on downtown road closures, click here.